Kenny0215/Traffic-Signal-Control-System-for-Urban-Congestion-Management/readme.md

 ## 📖 Project Overview

-Traditional traffic signal systems operate on static schedules, often causing **“ghost waiting”**—vehicles stopped at red lights despite no cross-traffic.
-This leads to unnecessary delays, increased fuel consumption, and higher emissions.
+Traditional traffic signal systems operate on static schedules, often causing **“ghost waiting”** vehicles stopped at red lights despite no cross-traffic.
+This leads to unnecessary delays, increased fuel consumption and higher emissions.

 **SmartFlow** addresses these issues by modeling each intersection as an **Intelligent Utility-Based Agent** that dynamically adapts to traffic conditions using FSM-based logic and inter-agent communication.